JaspreetKhela/vba-challenge/README.md

 ## Summary

 ### General Advantages and Disadvantages of Refactoring Code
 In summary, an advantage of refactoring code is that the code becomes more efficient, which will allow us to process larger datasets in a timely manner.
 Additionally, refactoring code can also make the code more readable.
-However, a disadvantage of refactoring code is that efficieny may not improve enough to justify spending time on the refactoring process.
+However, a disadvantage of refactoring code is that the code's efficiency may not improve enough to justify spending time on the refactoring process.
 Moreover, refactoring code may introduce new problems (i.e. bugs) into the codebase.

 ### Advantages of Disadvantages of Refactoring the Stocks Analysis Script
-In this context, refactoring code did signficantly improve the performance of the original analysis script, so refactoring was justified in this case.
+In this context, refactoring the original analysis script did signficantly improve the performance of the original analysis script, so refactoring was justified in this case.
 However, refactoring the code did introduce new bugs into the code which took some time to fix.